 Other things to note

-- They have returns within 30 days of purchase (note: shipping is not refunded)
+- They allow returns within 30 days of purchase (note: shipping is not refunded)

 - Boll & Branch donates to Not For Sale, a non-profit that fights against human trafficking